B2ORG/T6-B2OP-PATCH/README.md

 After applying desired changes, run script `compile.py` while in the patch main directory (press on address bar in the folder view, put `cmd` and press enter.
 A command line will open with that folder already set).
 Run script by putting in `python compile.py`.
 If you did everything right, script should compile everything for you and put stuff in right folders.

+> [!NOTE]
-Please note, as the modding scene for BO2 is still very young, stuff and tech is changing rapidly.
+> Please note, as the modding scene for BO2 is still very young, stuff and tech is changing rapidly.
 Above description may not always be up to date, but i will try to not let that happen too often.

 # B2 Extensions